Code Dive

 • Each function:

-- Calculates the nomination cost (
+1. Calculates the nomination cost (costForNewProposalAndUpdateLastExpiredProposalId

-). - Burns the caller's nominations via
+2. Burns the caller's nominations via spendNominations

-. - Stores a
+3. Stores a Proposal

-and, if its vote count tops the leaderboard, records it inmostPopularProposalOfWeek
+and, if its vote count tops the leaderboard, records it in mostPopularProposalOfWeek

 .